robertmartin8/PyPortfolioOpt/README.md

 ### Objective functions

-- Maximum Sharpe ratio: this is also called the *tangency portfolio*, because on a graph of returns vs risk, this portfolio corresponds to the tangent of the efficient frontier that has a y-intercept equal to the risk free rate.
-This is the default option, because it finds the optimal return per unit risk.
+- Maximum Sharpe ratio: this is also called the *tangency portfolio* because on a graph of returns vs risk, this portfolio corresponds to the tangent of the efficient frontier that has a y-intercept equal to the risk-free rate.
+This is the default option because it finds the optimal return per unit risk.
 - Minimum volatility.
-This may be useful if you're trying to get an idea of how low the volatiltiy *could* be, but in practice it makes a lot more sense to me to use the portfolio that maximises the Sharpe ratio.
+This may be useful if you're trying to get an idea of how low the volatility *could* be, but in practice it makes a lot more sense to me to use the portfolio that maximises the Sharpe ratio.
 - Efficient return, a.k.a. the Markowitz portfolio, which minimises risk for a given target return – this was the main focus of Markowitz 1952
 - Efficient risk: the Sharpe-maximising portfolio for a given target risk.

 ### Optional parameters

-- Long/short: by default all of the mean variance optimisation methods in PyPortfolioOpt are long-only, but they can be initialised to allow for short positions by changing the weight bounds:
+- Long/short: by default all of the mean-variance optimisation methods in PyPortfolioOpt are long-only, but they can be initialised to allow for short positions by changing the weight bounds:

 ```python
 ef = EfficientFrontier(mu, S, weight_bounds=(-1, 1))
 ```

 - Market neutrality: for the `efficient_risk` and `efficient_return` methods, PyPortfolioOpt provides an option to form a market neutral portfolio (i.e weights sum to zero).
 This is not possible for the max Sharpe portfolio and the min volatility portfolio because in those cases because they are not invariant with respect to leverage.
-Market neturality requires negative weights:
+Market neutrality requires negative weights:

 ```python
 ef = EfficientFrontier(mu, S, weight_bounds=(-1, 1))